krishkalai07/SchoolWork/BBUS220/Chapter5.md

   - A measure of relative levels of satisfaction consumers enjoy from consumption of goods and services
   - Sometimes numerically quantified by a unit of happiness called a “util”
 - Total utility
-  - Overall amount of happeiness from comsumption
+  - Overall amount of happiness from consumption
 - Marginal utility
   - Additional utility gained from consuming one more unit of a good or service
 - Law of Diminishing Marginal Utility
-  - Genrally marginal utility
+  - Generally marginal utility

 - Man vs. Food
   - Total utility: total happiness from eating hamburger
-  - Marginal utility: differnece of each bite
+  - Marginal utility: difference of each bite

 Cones vs hour | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 Total utility | 0 | 50 | 90 | 120 | 140 | 150 | 140
 Marginal utility | - | 50 | 40 | 30 | 20 | 10 | -10

 - **Law of diminishing marginal utility**
-  - Gnerally marginal utility declines
+  - Generally marginal utility declines

 ## Diamond-Water Paradox
 - Paradox: